-Other unique teachings exist, yet these five represent some of the key ways Christianity differs from other world religions.
+Other unique teachings exist, such as salvation through Jesus Christ ushering us into a personal relationship with God, yet these five represent some of the key ways Christianity differs from other world religions.
 Only the Christian faith is built on Jesus Christ as the resurrected Son of God, believes in a Triune God, accepts only the Holy Bible as the Word of God, has had such an impact, and provides salvation freely by the grace of God through faith in Jesus Christ.

 What is Christian tolerance?
 Should Christians be tolerant of other religious beliefs?

 What is the reason for all the different Christian interpretations?